Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Mixing "Golden Slumbers / Carry That Weight / The End", "Something", recording and mixing "Here Comes The Sun"

-The previous day, six attempts at creating a stereo mix of “The End” had been done.
-This new day started, at 2 pm, with three additional attempts, numbered 1 to 3.
-Remix 3 was deemed the best at this stage, but further adjustments to the mix would be made on August 21 and August 25 (the very last two days of work on “Abbey Road“).
+This new session began at 2 pm with three additional mixing attempts, numbered 1 to 3 (disregarding the numbering from the previous day).
+Remix Stereo 3 was considered the best at this stage, although further adjustments to the mix would be made on August 21 and August 25 — the very last two days of work on “Abbey Road“.

-The engineering team then created the edit / cross-fade of “Golden Slumbers / Carry That Weight” into Remix 3 of “The End“.
+The engineering team then created the edit and crossfade between “Golden Slumbers / Carry That Weight” (Remix Stereo 2) and “The End” (Remix Stereo 3).

-The rest of the session, which ended at 4 am, was spent on finalizing George Harrison’s two songs for the new album, “Something” and “Here Comes The Sun“.
+The rest of the session, which continued until 4 am, was spent finalizing George Harrison’s two contributions to the album: “Something” and “Here Comes The Sun.”

-When switching to “Here Comes The Sun“, George decided he wanted one last overdub to be made, using the Moog synthesizer he brought to EMI Studios early August.
+When work shifted to “Here Comes The Sun,” George decided to add one final overdub using the Moog synthesizer he had brought to EMI Studios earlier in August.
+Two synthesizer parts were recorded, with one of them replacing the woodwind parts recorded on August 15.

-Only one attempt at creating the stereo mix of “Here Comes The Sun” was then needed.
-This remix 1 was released on “Abbey Road“.
+Only one attempt was needed to create the final stereo mix of “Here Comes The Sun,” using ADT (Artificial Double Tracking) and frequency control.
+Remix Stereo 1 was released on “Abbey Road“.

 The Moog playing on ‘Here Comes The Sun’ is not at all gimmicky.
 It is tuneful and restrained.
 Recorded on track four of the tape, the synthesizer eased most of the woodwind arrangement that was already there.
 When ‘Here Comes The Sun’ was mixed, the Moog parts were ‘wobbled’ slightly by sticking some editing tape on the capstan of the tape machine used to create tape delay echo.
 During mixing, the eight-track tape was played back at slightly faster than normal speed.
 In doing so, the key was raised by roughly a quarter-tone.